alexjj/alexjj.com/content/_index.md

 ## Now

 I'm enjoying undertaking [SOTA](https://gm5alx.uk/sota.html) activations - climbing mountains with my radio - and working my way towards 1,000 points to achieve Mountain Goat status.
-Replaying GTA V with the new enhanced edition, reminds me of life in SoCal.
+Replaying GTA V with the new enhanced edition.
 Also been thinking about rock tumbling.

 ## Pages